peteroupc/peteroupc.github.io/random.md

 <a id=Quality_2></a>
 ### Quality

-A statistical RNG generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
+A statistical RNG generates random bits, each of which is uniformly distributed independently of the other bits, at least for nearly all practical purposes.
 If the implementation uses a PRNG, that PRNG algorithm must either satisfy the _one-way property_ or be significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".
-The RNG need not be equidistributed.
+The RNG need not be perfectly equidistributed.

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding